Strength of immune-system response may drive healthy aging - UPI.com

 "None of us can escape the biology of aging -- it begins when we are born and continues until we die," Ahuja told UPI in a video call.

-For most of us, the immune system is "like a mote and that mote gets eroded" over time," he said.
+For most of us, the immune system is "like a mote and that moat gets eroded" over time," he said.

 However, research conducted by Ahuja and his colleagues suggests that "some of us have the capacity to resist this erosion," he said.